rl3740/WallaceAI/docs/PrisonBreakRule.md

 Prison Break

 ## State:
-Iron, Door, Police, Key: (Iron, Iron), Surveillance system, arrow
+Center room, air room, lava room. zombies room, trash room, food room, money room Each room have different states, and have over 300+ in total

 ## Action:
-The agent should pick up two Irons to synthesize a key.
+The agent should found a key.
 After finding the key, the agent should use the key to open the correct door.
-Once meet the polices, the agent has two choices, one is using arrow shoot polices, the other one is avoiding polices and running.
-Moreover, the whole prison was covered by surveillance system.
-The surveillance system will search the agent.
-The agent should use the arrow break the surveillance system.
-If the surveillance system finds the agent, the agent will lose points.
+Once meet the polices, the agent has two choices, one is use tnt to kill polices, the other one is avoiding polices and running.
+The agent should find food and money, and then find its own way to the exit, and escape.

 ## Reward:
-1. Pick up one Iron: +10
-2. Pick up two Iron and make up a key: +50
+1. Die from falling in the air: -1000
+2.	die from falling into lava: -2000
+3.	open the diamond door to exit: 300
-3. Use the key open the matched door: +100
+4.	open the iron door: 0
-4. Use arrow shoot police: +200
-5. Pick up the arrow: +20
+5.	open the stone foor: -30
-6. Break the surveillance system: +200
+6.	open the sand door: -30
-7. Escape from the prison: +500
+7.	climb up from the ladder: -5
-8. Caught by police: -300
+8. Caught by zombies: -1000
-9. Founded by surveillance system: -200
-10. Get key but could not find the correct door: -50
-11. Fail to escape: -300
+9.	use tnt to kill zombies: 80
+10.	open a planks door: -10
+11.	pick up a gold: 100
+12.     pick up a cake: 50
+13.     pick up a dirt: -100
+14.     pick up a redstone: 50
+15.     error action such as fail to open a door: -50